Yashmenaria1/Video-To-Image-Converter/README.md

 https://videotoimage.netlify.app/

+# INPUT
+Video yash.mp4 is stored into input folder.
+It is used for demo.

+# OUTPUT
+output is stored into above given output folder.
-Output genrated by this using above video yash.mp4 which is stored into input folder and other output is stored into above given output folder.
+Output genrated by this using above video yash.mp4 :-

 ![image](https://github.com/Yashmenaria1/Video-To-Image-Converter/assets/107399779/64e2f7dd-3cde-47bc-b703-fa77684f80b3)